 Cheapest time to book: Early January and late August are the lowest-priced weeks at Disney World hotels.
 Weekday rates run $40 to $60 less per night than weekends at the same resort.

-True cost comparison: Our interactive tool below compares all 14 on-property Disney World hotels using true nightly cost, not just the advertised room rate.
+True cost comparison: Our interactive tool compares all 18 on-property Disney World options using true nightly cost, not just the advertised room rate.
 We include mandatory resort fees ($25 to $41 per night), parking fees ($25 to $48 per night), and free meal value for each hotel.
 Most Disney hotel guides only show the room rate.

-Disney World has four hotel tiers in 2026.
-Value resorts cost $149 to $300 per night.
-Moderate resorts cost $280 to $450.
-Deluxe resorts cost $500 to $900.
-Disney Springs area partner hotels cost $90 to $220 before mandatory fees.
-All on-property hotels include complimentary park transportation.
+Disney World hotels cost $90 to $900 per night in 2026 depending on tier.
+Value resorts start at $149 per night.
+Moderate resorts start at $280.
+Deluxe resorts start at $500.
+Disney Springs area partner hotels advertise from $90 but charge mandatory resort and parking fees.
+All on-property Disney hotels include complimentary park transportation.

 All-Star Sports, All-Star Music, All-Star Movies, Pop Century, Art of Animation